dxmarathon/dxmarathon.org/content/resources/zone-2.md

 excluding Akimiski Island, Bear Islands and East Pen Island in Hudson Bay)

-Nunavut Territory is Canada is the most difficult to determine as it lies within 3 WAZ Zones.
+Nunavut Territory in Canada is the most difficult to determine as it lies within 3 WAZ Zones.
 Click [here](http://www.hamatlas.eu/waz/Strefy_mapy/Nunavut.jpg) for a detailed Nunavut map.

 The following callsigns are good for Zone 2.
 As	2022 expeditions are announced, more callsigns will be added.